saylordotorg/course_bus301/Unit06.md

+---
+layout: default
+title: "BUS301: Human Resource Management"
+course_description: "A survey of the practices and laws that govern how an organization should work with their human capital.
+Subjects include job analysis, recruitment, training, performance measurement, compensation, safety, and labor relations."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Compensation and Benefits** <span id="6"></span> *When an employer is making a hiring decision, he or she must consider a number of factors, including the cost of compensating human capital.
 In